michaelwinlin/PatientManagementSystem/README.md

-'''HI Eunice I am Yu Hsien nice to meet you ^^"'''
+Hi Eunice !
+I am Yu Hsien nice to meet you ^^"